By John Frank, The Daily Iowan, July 19th, 2010

 On July 16, Tim Doherty met with old friends and acquaintances, people he hadn’t seen in several years.
 Some even traveled from the scorching Arizona to see their longtime companion.

 They attended the Elks Club’s charity golf tournament, Tee Up For Tim, on July 16 to raise funds for Tim Doherty, a man who served the greens as a golf pro from 1985 to 1999.

 Doherty has long since left his job at the Elks Club, where he managed tournaments, oversaw groundskeeping crews, and worked with club members to improve their swings.

 Although Doherty’s cognitive ability functions on a lower level than in the past, he’s made amazing strides toward recovery from the massive brain aneurysm he suffered in August 2009, friends said.

 Nearly a year after the traumatic experience at the Wig and Pen and far removed from the confines of a hospital bed, Doherty was able to shake hands and hold basic conversations with participants in the tournament.

 “It’s not necessarily a charity event,” Doherty said.
 “It’s more of an event for a lot of our donors and vendors.
 It’s a feel-good tournament is what it is … I’ve been real pleased with the outcome of it.”

 Kevin Doherty recounts his brother’s rehabilitation, which started at On With Life in Ankeny.

 “On With Life was actually very instrumental in getting Tim to where he is now,” Kevin Doherty said.
-“When he left the University Hospital, he was in a coma non-response … A lot of the same people here [at the fundraiser] were going up to visit him up in Ankeny.”
+“When he left the University Hospital, he was in a coma non-response … A lot of the same people here

 To Kevin Doherty, the bustling crowd of people and the groups of golfers on the greens in the smoldering heat is proof of the lives his brother has touched throughout the years.